 · Click here to check out Coach Hudson on Facebook

-Adam Hudson begins his second season as an assistant coach for the Roadrunners this spring.
-He tutors the program’s 400-meter sprinters, hurdlers, relay teams, women's high jumpers and women's multi-event athletes.
+Adam Hudson, who has coached All-America hurdlers in each of his first two years at UTSA, begins his third season as an assistant coach for the Roadrunners this spring.
+He tutors the program’s 400-meter sprinters, hurdlers, 1,600m relay team and women high jumpers

 Hudson sprent the previous seven years as an assistant coach at his alma mater, Texas State.
 He coached the Bobcats’ multi-event athletes and jumpers in addition to serving as the program’s recruiting coordinator.